grassrootseconomics/org-website/content/Blog/demystifying-currency.md

 that allow people at the local level to trade needed goods and services without national currency is critical.

-**How can I do it?** <https://katanapools.com/> is a site where you can use the Bancor protocol to create a goat token or any other and add one or multiple reserves to it on the Ethereum blockchain.
-More in this Medium article.

 All the code to create and trade these types of tokens is open source.
 To understand the bonding curves we use,read the open source Bancor